ONLINE ACCESS FOR JOURNAL OF MAMMALOGY AND MAMMALIAN SPECIES

 We are now accepting proposals for Postdoctoral Fellowships at The National Evolutionary Synthesis Center (NESCent).
 We are looking to support innovative approaches to outstanding problems in evolutionary biology.
 Proposals are due December 1.
 For more information, please see our website at https://www.nescent.org/science/proposals.php.

-CALL FOR PROPOSALS - SABBATICAL SCHOLARS, WORKING GROUPS AND CATALYSIS MEETINGS
+CALL FOR PROPOSALS - SABBATICAL SCHOLARS AND COLLABORATIVE WORKING GROUPS

-Proposals for Sabbaticals, Working Groups and Catalysis Meetings are now being accepted at The National Evolutionary Synthesis Center (NESCent).
+Proposals for Sabbaticals and for collaborative working groups (Working Groups and Catalysis Meetings) are now being accepted at The National Evolutionary Synthesis Center (NESCent).
 We are looking to support innovative approaches to outstanding problems in evolutionary biology.
 In particular, proposals that have a clear interdisciplinary focus, or involve evolutionary concepts in non-traditional disciplines, are strongly encouraged, as are proposals that demonstrate international participation and a mix of senior and emerging researchers, including graduate students.
-Proposals are accepted twice a year, with deadlines on July 10 and December 1.
-Proposals for Sabbaticals may be for up to a full year.
-We also accept proposals for short-term visits (2 weeks to 3 months; deadlines on January 1, April 1, July 1 and September 1).
+Proposals for Working Groups and Catalysis Meetings are accepted twice a year, with deadlines on July 10 and December 1.
+Proposals for Sabbaticals may be one semester to a full year (deadlines July 10 and December 1) or they may be for short-term visits (2 weeks to 3 months; deadlines on January 1, April 1, July 1 and September 1).
 For more information, please see our website at https://www.nescent.org/science/proposals.php.

 GRADUATE FELLOWSHIPS IN EVOLUTIONARY BIOLOGY AND RELATED FIELDS